Thai parliament elects Prayuth Chan-ocha as prime minister | DW | 05.06.2019

 Prayuth comfortably reached the 375-vote threshold, more than half of the 750-member parliament, needed to win the premiership.
 Thailand's prime minister is chosen in a joint vote of the 500-seat House and the 250-seat Senate, whose members were appointed by the junta.

 The vote officially restored civilian rule in Thailand after more than five years under the junta leader.
-The 65-year-old retired general, who was nominated by a military-backed coalition led by the Palang Pracharath party, was largely expected to keep his post under a new political system introduced by the military junta, which critics say is meant to prolong the military dominance in Thai politics.
+The 65-year-old retired general, who was nominated by a military-backed coalition led by the Palang Pracharath party, had been expected to keep his post under a new political system introduced by the junta, which critics say is meant to prolong the military dominance in Thai politics.

 Thanathorn Juangroongruangkit, the leader of Thailand's progressive Future Forward Party, was Prayuth's sole opponent and represented an alliance of anti-military parties.